PittampalliOrg/stacks/cdk8s/docs/synthesis-optimizations.md

    - Output is placed in `.build/` to avoid conflicts with synthesis output

 2. **Synthesis Phase**:
-   - Temporarily modifies `cdk8s.yaml` to use compiled JavaScript
+   - Uses the `-a` flag to specify the compiled JavaScript file directly
-   - Runs standard cdk8s synthesis with the pre-compiled code
+   - Runs `npx cdk8s synth -a 'node .build/main.js'`
-   - Restores original configuration after synthesis
+   - No configuration file modifications needed

 ### Usage